 - Benefits of Hepatitis B Vaccine to Your Child

 - Recommended Dosage and Schedule

-- Side Effects of Hepatitis B Vaccine
+- Side Effects of the Hepatitis B Vaccine

-What is Hepatitis B Vaccination?
+What is the Hepatitis B Vaccination?

 Like all vaccinations, Hepatitis B vaccines can prevent infection by immunising the body against attack.
 The vaccine consists of degraded viral particles that cause the immune system to activate its defences against the Hepatitis B virus.
 The vaccination is provided by health organisations around the country as part of the routine vaccinations your child goes through.
-Please ensure you give your child their first dose immediately after birth.
+Please ensure you give your child the first dose immediately after birth.